Asian Peacebuilders Scholarship (APS)

 Should the applicant be admitted, 10 hard copy passport size photos printed on photo paper will be required upon confirmation of admission.

 Once your application is submitted, the package will be reviewed by the UPEACE admissions team.
 If any items are missing or need to be modified, we will let you know.
 Completed applications will then be reviewed by representatives from UPEACE and Ateneo de Manila University.
 This review may also include interviews by the selection committee and/or language school.
-Final decisions will be made and announced during the first part of December 2016.
+Final decisions will be made and announced during the latter half of October 2018.
 The UPEACE admissions representative will be in contact with you throughout this process.
 Any specific questions can be directed to email@example.com.

 Note Regarding Hard Copy Files: If admitted, specific details of what is required in hard copy will be outlined in your admissions package.